Applicable to you if you participate in our farm research or surveys

 - BASIS Registration Ltd where you are a member of the BASIS professional register and you have told us that you wish to collect BASIS continuing professional development points for your participation in our surveys.

 - Service providers acting as processors through which we send out our farmer e-newsletter.
-We currently use Sendgrid Inc. for this purpose which is based in the US.
+We currently use Twilio Inc. (Sendgrid) for this purpose which is based in the US.

 - Printers to send out postal mailings.